I'm a published children's book author, magazine writer, and technology blogger. In my spare time, I like to sew.

 How to Make Pajama Pants

-Pajama pants make an easy sewing project for beginners.
-They can be hand stitched, but a sewing machine makes the project very quick, and minimal machine skills are needed.
+Pajama pants are an easy sewing project for beginners.
+They can be hand-stitched, but a sewing machine makes the project very quick, and minimal machine skills are needed.

 The directions given here are for a simple pair of pajama bottoms with an elastic waistband from a pattern that uses two pattern pieces.
 Patterns vary, but the directions here are fairly common for this type of pajama bottom.
 The photos show a miniature version of the pattern pieces, just for clarity, so that you can see the whole view of the fabric pieces and the sewing process.